cs-zyluo/CausalNet/README.md

 ## Publications

-Please cite the following paper if you are using CausalNet.
+Please cite the following paper if you are using CausalNet and the code.
 Thanks!

 *   Zhiyi Luo, Yuchen Sha, Kenny Q. Zhu, Seung-won Hwang, Zhongyuan Wang, "**Commonsense Causal Reasonging between Short Texts**", Proc. of 15th Int.
 Conf. on Principles of Knowledge Representation and Reasonging (KR'2016), Cape Town, South Africa.